-With over 700,000 log homes in the U.S. and over 30,000 kits manufactured each year; prefab log homes are becoming increasingly popular.
+Log homes are becoming increasingly popular, with over 700,000 log homes in the U.S. and in excess of 30,000 kits being manufactured each year.

 A log cabin kit is a ‘turnkey’ home which includes most of the materials required to build a complete log cabin.

-This frequently asked questions guide is packed with expert advice, key things you should know and all the different kit types to make sure you’re well informed and ready to purchase a log cabin kit!
+If you’re looking for advice before buying a kit, you can use the contents section to read expert advice, key things you should know and all the different kit types to make sure you’re well informed and ready to buy!

-Let us help you find the best log home by sharing our collective 30 years of industry experience…
+Let us help you find your ideal log home by sharing our collective 30 years of industry experience…

 Table of Contents

 - What you Need to Know Before Buying

 What do I Need to Know Before Buying?

 A log home kit is a package which contains all the key materials required to build a log cabin.
 A kit generally includes:

 - Log Walls